James-E-Porter/Kaya_Robotikk/Hardware/Readme.md

 # Hardware Overview

-Welcome to the hardware section of our AI robot project README!
+Welcome to the hardware section of our AI robot project!
 In this section, we will provide a comprehensive overview of the hardware components, components selection rationale, and how they come together to form the foundation of our robotic system.

 ## Project Context